How to Organize Kitchen Drawers: Simple Steps That Actually Work

 STEP 2 – Organize the items:

-- what needs to stay – the things you use
+- What needs to stay – the things you use

-- what are duplicates or you don’t use: I had a dozen packets of plant food, dozens of twist ties, old business cards, some screws, old sun glasses, a couple of battery-operated cell phone chargers that never worked.
+- What are duplicates or you don’t use: I had a dozen packets of plant food, dozens of twist ties, old business cards, some screws, old sunglasses, a couple of battery-operated cell phone chargers that never worked.

 Have a trash bag handy and put everything you don’t need (see above) in the trash.

-STEP 3 – Use a dust buster to remove any debris, crumbs, dust from the drawer.
+STEP 3 – Use a dust buster to remove any debris, crumbs, and dust from the drawer.
 It’s the easiest way I’ve found to get in the corners and suck up any dust and debris.

 I love our Black & Decker Dust Buster.